StroeerSE/StroeerBeaconSDK_Android/README.md

 Here is a quick guide that tells you what to do:

-1. add the following lines to the "build.gradle"-file of your root project
+First add the following lines to the "build.gradle"-file of your root project
 ```bash
 allprojects {
     repositories {